Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 1. For each overload candidate `f`, a separate overload resolution process is completed as described in other parts of this section, up to the point of picking the most specific candidate.
     During this process, the only constraint for the callable reference `::g` is that it is an argument of a [function type][Function types];
-2. For the most specific candidate `f` found during the previous step, the overload resolution process for `::g` is performed as described [here][Resolving callable references in the presence of an expected type] and the most specific candidate for `::g` is selected.
+2. For the most specific candidate `f` found during the previous step, the overload resolution process for `::g` is performed as described [here][Resolving callable references not used as arguments to a call] and the most specific candidate for `::g` is selected.

 > Note: this may result in selecting the most specific candidate for `f` which has no available candidates for `::g`, meaning the bidirectional resolution process fails when resolving `::g`.